dotnet/try/README.md

 `dotnet tool install --global dotnet-try --version 1.0.19264.11`

-Updating to the latest version of the tool is easy just run the command below
+Updating to the latest version of the tool is easy just run the command below:

 `dotnet tool update -g dotnet-try`